zarf-dev/proposals/0048-schema-update-process/README.md

 }
 ```

 In the future, when Zarf stores this secret, it will store the version the package was created with as well as all earlier API versions, mimicking the strategy used in built packages.
-This will enable older versions of Zarf that don't have the latest API version to be able to read newer packages.
+This will enable older versions of Zarf that don't have the latest API version to read newer packages.
 Additionally, when a user runs `zarf package inspect definition` on a cluster-sourced deployed package, they will receive a printed YAML of the API version they built the package with.
 To track multiple versions, a new field named `PackageData` of type `map[string]json.RawMessage` will be introduced on the struct.
 The original Data object will stay on the object for backwards compatibility, until the v1alpha1 package is no longer supported.
 DeployedPackage will implement the `PackageAccessor` interface.

 ```go
 type DeployedPackage struct {